snow removal in parking lot

 Next year could be a doozy.

-Tip No. 9: Talk To Your Snow Removal Vendor
+Tip No. 9: Expect Great Communication From Your Snow Removal Vendor

 “Once we’re on their property, we let property managers know, with a text or an email,” Schneider says.
 “All they have to do is look at their phone, say, ‘Good, they’re there,’ and go back to sleep.”